-The Company will make available the audited financialstatements and related information of its subsidiaries to those members who wish to havecopies of the same and these documents will also be kept open for inspection by members at the registered o3iceof the Company on all working days except Saturdays between 2.00 p.m. and 4.00 p.m. upto the date of the Thirty Second Annual General Meeting.
+The audited financial statements of each of the subsidiaries have also been placed onthe website of the Company.
+Members interested in obtaining a copy of the auditedfinancial statements of subsidiary companies may write to the Company Secretary at theCompany's Registered Oce.
+The Company will make available the audited financialstatements and related information of its subsidiaries to those Members who wish to havecopies of the same and these documents will also be kept open for inspection by Members atthe Registered Oce of the Company on all working days except Saturdays between 2.00p.m. and 4.00 p.m. up to the date of the Thirty Third Annual General Meeting.

 JM Financial Services Limited

-Top Performer in Primary Market Segment (IPO/FPO
+Top Performer in Primary Market Segment (Equity - IPO/FPO Bids - Members).

 JM Financial Asset Management Limited

 Ranked 30th in "India's Great Mid-Size Work Places 2017" conducted by TheGreat Place to Work Institute India in partnership with The Economic Times.

-As on March 31 2017 the Company had eight Directors on its Board comprising six Independent Directors andtwo Non-independent Directors one of whom is the Managing Director and a Non-executive Director.
+The Company has eight Directors on its Board comprising six Independent Directors andtwo Non-independent Directors one of whom is the Managing Director and other aNon-executive

 All the Independent Directors have confirmed to the Board that they meet the criteriaof independence as specified under Section 149(6) of the Act and that they qualify to beindependent directors pursuant to the Rule 5 of the Companies (Appointment andQualification of Directors) Rules 2014.
 They have also confirmed that they meet therequirements of Independent Director' as mentioned under Regulation 16(1)(b) of theListing Regulations.

-The Board meets at regular intervals to discuss the Company's policies and strategyapart from other Board matters.
-The tentative annual calendar of theBoard and Committee meetings is circulated in advance to facilitate the Directors to plantheir schedule and to ensure participation in the meetings.
-The notice for the Board/Committee meetings isalso given well in advance to all the Directors.
+The Board meets at regular intervals to inter-alia discuss about the Company'spolicies and strategy apart from other Board matters.
+The tentative annual calendar of theBoard and Committee meetings is circulated in advance to enable the Directors to plantheir schedule and to ensure participation in the meetings.
+The notice for theBoard/Committee meetings is also given in advance to all the Directors.

 The Policies of the Company on Directors' appointment and remuneration includingcriteria for determining qualifications positive attributes independence of a Directorand other matters provided under sub-section (3) of Section 178 of the Act are appendedas Annexure III(a) and III(b) to this Report.

-The Board carried out formal annual evaluation of its own performance and that of itsCommittees viz. the Audit Committee Stakeholders' Relationship Committee Nomination andRemuneration Committee (NRC) Corporate Social Responsibility Committee and the AllotmentCommittee.
-The Board also carried out the evaluation of all the individual directors including theChairman of the Company.
-Additionally NRC also carried out the evaluation of theperformance of all the individualdirectors of the Company.
-The performanceevaluation was carried out by way of obtaining feedback from the Directors through astructured questionnaire prepared in accordance withthe policy adopted by the Board andafter taking into consideration the Guidance Note on Board Evaluation issued by SEBIvide its circular dated January 5 2017 separately for individual directors for the Boardas a whole and its various Committees.
+The Board carried out formal annual evaluation of its own performance and that of itsCommittees viz. the Audit Committee Stakeholders' Relationship Committee Nomination andRemuneration Committee (NRC) and Corporate Social Responsibility Committee.
+The Board alsocarried out the performance evaluation of all the individual directors including theChairman of the Company.
+Additionally NRC also carried out the evaluation of theperformance of all the individual directors and Chairman of the Company.
+The performanceevaluation was carried out by way of obtaining feedback from the Directors through astructured questionnaire prepared in accordance with the policy adopted by the Board andafter taking into consideration the Guidance Note on Board Evaluation issued by Securitiesand Exchange Board of India.

-The structured questionnaire prepared to evaluate the performance of individualdirectors contained inter alia parameters such as professional conductroles and functions discharge of duties and their contribution to Board/Committees/Senior Management.
-The questionnaire prepared for evaluation of the Board andits Committees inter alia covered various aspects such as structure and compositioneectiveness of board process information and roles responsibilities and functioning of the Board andits Committees establishment and determination of responsibilities ofCommittees the quality of relationship between the board and the management andprofessional development.
+The structured questionnaire prepared to evaluate the performance of individualdirectors and the Chairman inter alia contained parameters such as professional conductroles and functions discharge of duties and their contribution to Board/Committees/Senior Management.
+The questionnaire prepared for evaluation of the Board andits Committees inter alia covered various aspects such as structure and compositioneectiveness of board process information and roles responsibilities and functioning ofthe Board and its Committees establishment and determination of responsibilities ofCommittees the quality of relationship between the board and the management andprofessional development.

-The feedback received from the Directors through the above questionnaire was reviewedby the Chairman of the Board and the Chairman of the NRC and then discussed the same at themeetings of the Board and NRC.
+The feedback received from the Directors through the above questionnaire was reviewedby the Chairman of the Board and the Chairman of the NRC and then discussed the same atthe meetings of the Board and NRC respectively.
 The performance evaluation of theChairman Managing Director and the Board as a whole was carried out by the IndependentDirectors at their separate meeting held on December 18 2017.

 The Board of Directors has constituted five Committees viz